HafizUsmanIftikhar/ODOO/README.md

-This module seems to be a representation of a Course Management System (CMS).
+This modul is about Course Management System (CMS).
 It defines several models that describe different aspects of a course management system such as departments, programs, program lines, courses, course prerequisites, course offerings, semesters, and semester sessions.

 Here's a brief overview of the functionality of each model: